The effect of priors on Learning with Restricted Boltzmann Machines: Free energy and saddle point equations

-The RS saddle-point Eqs.(\ref{eq:saddle_point_equations}-\ref{eq:self_overlaps}) can be solved by numerical iteration for any values of the hyper-parameters $\hat{\beta}$, $\beta$, $\alpha$ and $\bm{\Omega}$.
-We expect the RS solution to be exact when the student is fully informed about the teacher's prior and hyperparameters and matches them with its own, i.e. $\beta = \hat{\beta}$, $\Omega_{\hat{\xi}}=\Omega_\xi$ and $\Omega_{\hat{\tau}}=\Omega_\tau$.
-This regime of complete information is commonly referred to as the Bayes Optimal setting or the Nishimori line \cite{nishimori1980exact, iba1999nishimori, nishimori2001statistical, contucci2009spin}.
 Outside of this regime, i.e. in the mismatched setting, replica symmetry breaking corrections are expected at low temperature.
 It is important to remark on the role of $z(\bm \xi)^{-M}$ in Eq. (\ref{eq: student partition function intro}).
-This term is responsible for the emergence of the quadratic term $-\frac{\alpha \beta}{2}\xi^2 \langle \tau^2 \rangle_{\tau} $ within the distribution (\ref{eq:mean_field_distribution1}).
-This mechanism enables the automatic regularization of the self-overlap, consistently yielding $d=1$ as the solution to Eq. (\ref{eq:self_overlaps}), as will be shown throughout the following sections, and in the Appendix (\ref{Sec:: Appendix A}).
+This term is responsible for the emergence of the quadratic part $-\frac{\alpha \beta}{2}\xi^2 \langle \tau^2 \rangle_{\tau} $ within the distribution (\ref{eq:mean_field_distribution1}).
+This mechanism enables the automatic regularization of the self-overlap, consistently yielding $d=1$ as the solution to Eq. (\ref{eq:self_overlaps}), as will be shown throughout the following sections, and in \ref{Sec:: Appendix A}.